 “Precisely.”
 Spoke the Seeker.
 “As for how this knowledge can still travel between universes… and why it only draws to Novus… that is the consequence of the machinations from the one you know as Creaos.”

 Lucille clenched her fist, raging in silence.

 The Seeker blinked it’s eyes slowly then continued, “A universe has order, tangibility, clarity.
-The Great Dark on the other hand is chaotic; insubstantial and shifting.
-Universes are a focus; the Great Dark is indistinct and acts merely as a conduit.
+The Infinite Dark on the other hand is chaotic; insubstantial and shifting.
+Universes are a focus; the Infinite Dark is indistinct and acts merely as a conduit.
 It is because of this that you cannot focus any of your powers.”